madiskoivopuu/EventsOrganiser/ansible/README.md

 # Events Organiser Ansible playbook
-Partially automatic Events Organiser application setup for a Ubuntu 22.04 server.
-This playbook has only been tested on Ubuntu 22.04, it might not work on other distributions.
+Partially automatic Events Organiser application setup for a Ubuntu 24.04 server.
+This playbook has only been tested on Ubuntu 24.04, it might not work on other distributions.

+# Getting started
 ## Prerequisites
 A few community modules need to be installed before the Ansible playbook can be run:
 `ansible-galaxy collection install community.rabbitmq`